-Compact circular saws have lots of fans because of their light weight and easy maneuverability.
+Compact circular saws have lots of fans because of their light weight and maneuverability.
 They let you work on thinner, lighter material without making you handle the extra weight of their full-size cousins.
-And they’re great for people just getting started with DIY or crafts, who maybe aren’t quite looking for the power of a full-size circular saw.
-The definition of “compact” varies a lot from brand to brand, but for our purposes, I’m looking at anything with a blade under 6” in diameter.
+And they’re great for people just getting started with DIY or crafts, who maybe don’t need the power of a full-size circular saw.
+The definition of “compact” varies a lot from brand to brand, but for our purposes, we’ll consider anything with a blade under 6” in diameter.

 This segment of the market isn’t as dominated by the major power tool players as the full-size category.
 So you’ll see some names on our list you might not have see before, along with a couple of familiar ones.
 They’ve all stood up to scrutiny by thousands of users, but each has its own pluses and minuses.

 Read on for all the details, but if you want, here's a cheat-sheet to my picks: